 Can Soothe Coughs And Sore Throats

 Several studies done on children (and their parents) have shown that this substance works wonders as a treatment for coughs in children.
 What’s even better is that unlike modern medicines, honey was found to have zero side effects, especially in children (19, 20, 25).
+Honey should not be given to infants under 12 months old, however, due to the possible presence of botulinum spores.

 Increased Nutrient Intake